 Accounting principles generally accepted in the United States of America require disclosure of certain significant estimates and current vulnerabilities due to certain concentrations.
 Those matters include the following:

 Contributions

+Approximately 14% of contribution revenue resulted from one donor in 2023.
 Approximately 22% of contribution revenue resulted from one donor in 2022.
-There was no such contribution in 2021.

 Investments